 We added a (Google powered) search at the top so that you can search our site.
 Every language section has its own search.
 Please understand that as this depends on how good Google is at indexing our site, new articles and pages are not in the index yet.
 In such case, a separate search in the tables of available articles and available triangles can help (that later table is also available in a trilingual (de/en/fr) and a quadrolingual (de/en/fr/it) version)..

 The parts of the Hegelian system itself can be accessed both from the System menu on the top as well as via the triangle on the upper part of each page: clicking on one of the outer triangles brings you to a level deeper into the Hegelian system, while clicking on the text in the middle triangle brings you one back one level to the top (see also our Info page).
-Left to (or, depending on how wide your screen is, below) each triangle you will find links to articles and Hegel texts concerning the specific topic of the page (the topic is written in the middle of the triangle as well as below the triangle).
+Right to (or, depending on how wide your screen is, below) each triangle you will find links to articles and Hegel texts concerning the specific topic of the page (the topic is written in the middle of the triangle as well as below the triangle).

 The Hegel picture